 Many documents have a workflow of their own, and also take part in cross-functional processes.
-Take a document that could be expected to have a workflow, such as a Sales Order, and then click the ? button above its form to see the full process.
+Take a document that could be expected to have a workflow, such as a Sales Order, and then click the Process button above its form to see the full process.

-Figure 7.12: Process for a Sales Order
+Figure 6.11: Process for a Sales Order

-You can see where a particular document is in its process, if you have selected a single document, by the solid bar on one of the process nodes.
+You can see the position of that particular document in its process, if you have selected a single document, by the solid bar on one of the process nodes.
 You also link to documents and menus for each of the stages.